kimjoar/writings/understanding-backbone.md

 For the next step we need to introduce our first bit of Backbone: events.
 Events are basically just a way to say: "Hi, I want to know when some action occurs" and "Hi, you know what?
-The action you're waiting for just occurred!"
+The action you're waiting for just occurred!".
 We are used to this idea from jQuery DOM events such as listening for `click` and `submit`, e.g.

 ```javascript